1RaY-1/terminal-fun/README.md

 ## More

-You can't type while running this scripts.
+* You can't type while running this scripts.

-Press CTRL + C To stop
+* To Stop it:  CTRL + C